 After law school, Karen and Paul chose to return to Minnesota.
 Paul clerked for the Honorable James B. Loken of the United State Court of Appeals for the Eighth Circuit and worked for the Minnesota State Public Defenders Office.
-He is currently a partner at the Minneapolis law firm of Lindquist and Vennum.
+He also worked as a partner at two major Minnesota law firms.

 In 2006, Paul was named one of "Forty Under 40" top business professionals in the Twin Cities by the Twin Cities Business Journal.
 In 2008 and 2013, Paul was recognized as one of the 100 Influential Minnesotans in Health Care by Physician Magazine and named one of the Twin Cities "Best Brains" in Minneapolis/St. Paul Magazine.

 Helping clients who could not afford to pay for legal services has been an important professional value to Paul.
 As Chair of his law firm’s Pro Bono Committee, Paul redesigned the firm's community efforts, creating partnerships with local non-profits to better serve their clients.
 As a result, the firm more than doubled the hours of free legal services it provided to low-income individuals and non-profits.